-Moving on in this what is EC2 in AWS tutorial, let’s now see different types of AWS EC2 Instance Types.
+Moving on, let’s now see different types of AWS EC2 Instance Types.

 Are you preparing for an AWS interview?
 Then here are the latest AWS interview questions!

 The type of an AWS instance determines the underlying hardware of the instances which are launched.